-Fairhaven has not fully explored the possibilities of joint approaches to the provision of services by the Executive new schools.
-After the the government and Director new the Secretary/Superintendent and Finance/Treasurer are in place, they should begin to explore with School Superintendent and the School Business Manager, of working together to pool resources and management order to save the Town tax dollars (Recommendation #19).
-This efmight be facilitated by the creation of a joint study committee which could have members of the School Board, the Board of the Finance Committee and the Personnel Board.
-Selectmen, joint appraches to such areas as data processing, could examine personnel administration, vehicle repair, purchasing, repair, grounds maintenance and switchboard operation.
+Fairhaven has not fully explored the possibilities of joint approaches to the provision of services by the municipal Executive the After schools. and the government Director new the Secretary/Superintendent and Finance/Treasurer are in place, they should begin to explore with School Superintendent and the School Business Manager, of working together to pool resources and management skills in order to save the Town tax dollars (Recommendation #19).
+This effort might be facilitated by the creation of a joint study committee which could have members of the School Board, the Board of the Finance Committee and the Personnel Board. joint appraches to such areas as data processing, examine personnel administration, vehicle repair, building could purchasing, repair, grounds maintenance and switchboard operation.